Cultural and urban geography

 model cities, utopian planning

-Moser, Sarah. (accepted) 'Rejecting and reproducing colonial urbanism in Putrajaya, Malaysia'.
-In Hahn, H (Ed.).
+Moser, Sarah. (in press, 2019) 'Rejecting and reproducing colonial urbanism in contemporary Malaysian city design'.
+In H. Hazel Hahn.
+(Ed.).
 Cross-Cultural Exchange in Southeast Asia and Europe in the Modern Era.
-National University of Singapore Press.
+Singapore: National University of Singapore Press.

 Moser, Sarah; Esther Clinton; and Jeremy Wallach.
 (2017) ‘Leisure activities in Southeast Asia, from pre-colonial times to the present’, In Spracklen, Karl et al (Eds.)
 The Palgrave Handbook of Leisure Theory.
 Palgrave.
 107-125.